FREE Lens Coatings. FREE Delivery.

 I got the 1.61 glasses and wonder if they are Essilor, whatever they are they are solid performer, I could create some flare but this is very rare in normal conditions.

-[ Fit - As expected ] [ I would recommend this product to others ]
+Fit - As expected I'd recommend this product

 Finding the correct frame size to suit you requires you to know a little about the different measurements that are used.
 Size information is normally broken down in to arm / temple length (ranges between 120 - 150mm), bridge width (ranges between 14 - 24mm, and lens width (ranges between 40 - 62mm).
 We also include a frame height measurement where possible, this can vary depending on frame style.